 Why Chile power supply is under strain

 Two things are squeezing the system at once.
-Rainfall has been scarce, tied to a delayed El Niño weather pattern, and several large generating units are offline, cutting the cushion the grid normally relies on.
+Rainfall has been scarce, tied to a delayed El Niño weather pattern, and several large generating units are offline.

 Chile leans heavily on hydropower, so a dry year hits generation directly.
-When the reservoirs run low, the country falls back on more expensive fuel-fired plants, and the cost of power climbs even in the hours that are usually cheapest.
+When the reservoirs run low, the country falls back on more expensive fuel-fired plants, and the cost of power climbs even in the cheapest hours.

 The strain is already visible in prices.
-Energy consultants say the marginal cost of power is elevated and the system is running expensive right now, a sign of just how tight the balance between supply and demand has become.
+Energy consultants say the marginal cost of power is high and the system is running expensive right now, a sign of how tight the balance has become.

 The energy ministry has moved quickly to talk to the industry.
 After the operator’s study, it called in companies that run natural-gas plants to discuss how to shore up supply through the coldest months.